 So you’ve managed to get into NTU.
 A prestigious local university.
 It’s been a few weeks of lessons and you now realise that you don’t like what you learn and you prefer to be studying something else.
 One thought leads to the next and you’re thinking of switching courses.
 The problem is that it’s not that easy to just switch courses.
 Especially if you have mediocre or terrible A-level grades.
 You ask yourself if it’s even possible.
-This is guide that may help you on this journey of transferring courses.
+This is a guide that may help you on this journey of transferring courses.

 Firstly, let’s get familiar with this page:

 This should be the end of the guide right?
-Apply, pay $10 admin fee and get transferred!
+Apply, pay a $10 admin fee and get transferred!
 Easy peasy lemon squeezy.
 Wrong!!!!

-If you are as determined as me and if you’re A-level grades are just mediocre, you’d be seeing this page MANY TIMES.
+If you are as determined as me and if your A-level grades are just mediocre, you’d be seeing this page MANY TIMES.
 This author has made a total of 9 applications before she was successful.
 So be warned, for some of you, this may not be an easy path to take.

 Here is a rough timeline of how long and what it took for me to transfer to my desired course: